Updated on January 12, 2022

 All the state governments and political parties have come together to fight the corona virus.

 The Ministry of Health and Family Welfare expanded the criteria of people who could be tested to include all patients with pneumonia symptoms or severe respiratory illnesses.
 Earlier, the bulk of India’s testing was aimed at individuals who have travelled internationally and their contacts.

 Noting that there has been a big increase in cases recently, Lav Agarwal, the joint secretary in health ministry said in a briefing in New Delhi on Sunday March 22, “Our biggest challenge is how do we break this chain of transmission.
 States have been asked to ramp up their capacity to manage confirmed cases and build or earmark dedicated coronavirus hospitals.”
 The lockdown is a right step in this direction.

 Is the Lockdown in India ‘too slow’ to stop millions of infections?

 India’s move to lockdown the world’s second-most populous country may not be enough to soften the impact of the coronavirus outbreak as thousands thronged train stations before services closed.
 These people risked carrying the infection to the nation’s villages.

 Most at risk from the country-wide shutdown are India’s informal workers, who comprise more than 80% of the workforce and are often denied job security and medical benefits.
 Mumbai alone has more than 8 million migrants from other areas of the country, according to the 2011 census, and an enforced lockdown risks robbing them of weeks of pay.

 The lockdown risks worsening an economy that’s already set to grow at the slowest pace in 11 years.
-India’s rupee weakened to an all-time low last week and stocks slumped anew amid a global meltdown in risk assets.
+India’s rupee has weakened to an all-time low and stocks slumped anew amid a global meltdown in risk assets.

 India Declares ‘Notified Disaster’